Arm Lift Body Contouring

 Procedure Information © American Society of Plastic Surgeons

-Arm Lift at Hedden & Gunn Plastic Surgery reshapes the underside contours of the upper arms by reducing sagging skin, tightening underlying tissue and reducing local fat deposits.
+An Arm Lift reshapes the upper arms by reducing sagging skin, tightening underlying tissue and reducing fat deposits.

 Birmingham, AL Office & Surgery Suites